myzhuyue/AI_Power_Studio/20250000_Engineering/00_People_Capability/TOP50_DE_Knowledges_v1.0_Draft.md

 > - Versatility: Spark supports various workloads beyond batch processing,including streaming and machine learning
 > - Iterative processing: Spark is more efficient for iterative algorithms common in machine learning

+5. **What the difference between Parquet and Orc file format**

-5. **What is the difference between a data lake and a data warehouse?**
+6. **What is the difference between a data lake and a data warehouse?**

 > A: Key differences include:
 > - Data structure: Data warehouses store structured data, while data lakes can store structured, semi-structured, and unstructured data